amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 First, alter [Section 5.1.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-cookie-struct) by adding source-port to the Cookie Struct, this would be necessary to keep track of the port the cookie was set on.

-Below is the definition of the source-port attribute.
+Below is the definition of the port attribute.

 {:quote}
-> A cookie's source-port.
-It is initially "unset".
+> A cookie's port.
+It is initially "unset" and is an integer type.

 Then add the concept of port matching which helps to simplify checking if a cookie would match a port value We can do that by adding a new section under [Section 5.3 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-subcomponent-algorithms).

 An integer `port-matches` a given cookie if any of the following conditions are true:

 1. The cookie's `host-only-flag` is `false`.
-2. The integer exactly matches the cookie's `port` value.
+2. The integer is equal to the cookie's `port` value.

 Example: